ucb-bar/chipyard/vlsi/README.md

 ```

 # Example design
-In this example, you will be running a SHA-3 accelerator through the VLSI flow.
+In this example, you will be running a SHA-3 accelerator through the VLSI flow in the ASAP7 process.
 To elaborate the Sha3RocketConfig and set up all prerequisites for the build system:
 ```shell
 export MACROCOMPILER_MODE=' --mode synflops' export CONFIG=Sha3RocketConfig